A wealth of information

 With pharmaceutical companies anticipating drug trials to treat the syndrome, the Registry provides the perfect mechanism to analyse, recruit and measure the effectiveness of treatments.

 The Registry was initiated and funded by the Foundation for Angelman Syndrome Therapeutics (FAST) Australia with support from the Mater Medical Research Institute, the Mater Children’s Hospital in Brisbane and the Royal Children’s Hospital in Melbourne.
-The Registry infrastructure was developed by the Centre for Comparative Genomics at Murdoch University in Perth.
+The Registry infrastructure was developed by the Queensland University of Technology in Brisbane.
 The project meets strict health data collection and storage requirements for participants around the world.

 Who can participate in the registry?

 The Registry is open to parents or caregivers of an individual with a confirmed diagnosis of Angelman syndrome.

 Your experiences with Angelman syndrome add to a collection of information that builds the best comprehensive understanding of Angelman syndrome possible for all stakeholders (researchers, pharma, clinicians and you!).
 Your participation is 100% voluntary and all your personal information is protected by strict data privacy and security procedures.
 You can opt into the research project via a series of consents and you can opt-out at any stage.